 - (1) The conformance of facility operation to provisions contained within the Technical Specifications and applicable license conditions including administrative controls. - (2) The performance, training, and qualifications of the facility staff. - (3) The performance of activities required by the QAPD to meet the criteria of 10 CFR 50, Appendix B. - (4) The Fire Protection Program and implementing procedures.
-A fire protection equipment and program implementation inspection and audit are conducted utilizing either a qualified off-site licensed fire protection engineer or an outside qualified fire protection consultant. - (5) Other activities and documents considered appropriate by the General Manager, Oversight and Regulatory Affairs or the COO/CNO.
+A fire protection equipment and program implementation inspection and audit is conducted utilizing either a qualified offsite licensed fire protection engineer or an outside qualified fire protection consultant. - (5) Other activities and documents considered appropriate by Nuclear Development, Nuclear Operations, or the CNO.